 The basic properties of Inconel are characterised by extremely high tensile strength, and extreme thermo chemical stability. because of the high tensile strength of inconel (roughly the same strength to weight ratio as titanium), very thin sidewall material can be used, while still maintaining structural integrity, resulting in very light weight components that will not fatigue over time.
 The main drawbacks to using Inconel,is that its extremely difficult to machine and weld, and requires high skill and time consuming processes. its also extremely expensive as a raw material

 Carbon fiber reinforced polymer has an extremely high tensile strength to weight ratio, surpassing that of all metals.
-Extremely light weight components can be molded to almost any shape. the main drawback to carbon fiber being, the material cost, the fatigue endurance limit is hard to define (the material can break unexpectedly), and the lack of prolonged heat resistance due to the polymer binding agent.
+Extremely light weight and high tensile strength components can be molded to almost any shape.
+We exclusively use aerospace, and formula 1 grade pre-preg carbon fiber, cured in an autoclave at high pressure and temperature, to achieve the lightest and strongest carbon fiber for the most extreme conditions.

 STAINLESS 304 Stainless steel 304 grade has become the industry standard for exhaust manufacture. moderate strength, thermo chemical stablity, inexpensive, and easy to manufacture, 304 stainless can be used to build relatively inexpensive exhausts to a high standard of functionality and durability.
 The main drawback to stainless steel is the weight.
 Roughly the same density of steel, but reduced tensile strength, building high performance exhaust components from stainless can be limited.
 Also from the perspective of sound, the thick sidewall required from stainless, can produce a slightly dull lackluster sounding exhaust note when compared to the previously mentioned materials!